dude8604/ESP3212-Eagle/README.md

 If you've tested this and it works (or doesn't work) please tell me so I can post an update.

-I'm planning on making a breakout board, so I'll be posting that soon.
+I also made a breakout board for it.